 viewport.

-How do I get the value of the viewport size?
+How to get the value of the viewport size

 JavaScript to the rescue.
 Let’s get the value that represents the viewport size.